LedgerProject/eschooltul_backend/README.md

 The app is hosted at DigitalOcean using Dokku.

-The deploy is done via Github Actions on the main branch, but you can deploy manually:
+The deploy is done via Github Actions on the main branch, but you can do the deploy manually:

 - `git remote add eschooltul dokku@droplet-ip:eschooltul`
 - `git push eschooltul main:master`